saloot/IPythonClass/Readme.md

-<div class="code"> bash Anaconda-1.x.x-Linux-x86[ 64].sh</div>
+`$ bash Anaconda-1.x.x-Linux-x86[ 64].sh`

-<br> No root access is required.
+No root access is required.
 However, you will need to manually add Python executable files to your Path environment if you want to run them from every folder.
 This can be done by adding the following line of code to your ~/.bashrc file:

-<div class="code"> export PATH= /anaconda:$PATH</div>
+`export PATH= /anaconda:$PATH`

 <a name="win" title="Link: null"></a><h2>Installation on Windows</h2> Installing Anaconda on Windows should be easy.
 It is automatically added to Path.
 In case of any prospective problem, disabling your anti-virus can be a potential solution.